 Recommended Police Laser Jammers:

-The jammer works extremely well, you can install up to 8 heads (4 front and 4 rear) for complete protection on both small and large vehicles, it has multiple ways to automatically disarm, there’s several optional accessories to help make your experience even better, and your ALP’s can be quickly turned into simple parking sensors for areas where laser jammers are illegal.
+The jammer works extremely well, you can install up to 8 heads (4 front and 4 rear) for complete protection on both small and large vehicles, there are a ton of very useful advanced features, it has multiple ways to automatically disarm, there’s several optional accessories to help make your experience even better, and your ALP’s can be quickly turned into simple parking sensors for areas where laser jammers are illegal.

 ALP’s installed in my Miata’s grill

 Are there downsides?
 A few.
-Certain things that are included with other jammers out of the box are optional extras with the ALP.
-For example, it has a little speaker in the controller for audio alerts, but the external speaker for louder alerts and voice alerts are an optional add-on.
+While head placement is critical which is true for any jammer, the heads can be kind of finicky in terms of alignment to ensure that they can jam properly.
+Additionally, certain things that are included with other jammers out of the box are paid optional extras with the ALP.
+For example, it has a tiny speaker in the controller for audio alerts, but the external speaker for louder alerts and voice alerts are an optional accessory.
 Firmware updates and programming are done on your computer and you copy the files over to your ALP using a USB thumbdrive.
 If you’d like to do this using your phone which is more convenient, it requires an optional Bluetooth module which also costs extra.
 Also if you want to integrate it with a radar detector like the Net Radar DSP or Radenso RC M so both devices share the same controller and display, you can do that, but it doesn’t work perfectly cleanly and you will lose some functionality.
 Personally I prefer running the laser jammer standalone and running my radar detector independently.
 (Here’s my recommendations for the best radar detectors.)

 Proper installation of any laser jammer is critical or else your install can prevent the jammer from working properly.
 Therefore, before you order, please be sure to read over my complete AntiLaser Priority setup guide to go over how many heads to order for your vehicle, where and how to properly install them, which accessories to get, how to set up and configure your jammers, how to test it out once you’re up and running, etc.